top of page

 Metamaterials for implants

-We apply the metamaterial concepts to modify the mechanical behavior of medical devices - implants to improve their longevity, osseintegration, and the quality of life of the patients.
+We apply the metamaterial concepts to modify the mechanical behavior of mandibular reconstruction plates - mandibular implants - to improve their longevity, osseointegration, and the quality of life of the patients.

 Curious to know more?
 Go to the project website: